guide

 Ready to make your home heating even greener?

 Once your home is well-insulated, you might want to consider installing a low-carbon heating system, too.
-After all, did you know that the energy we use to heat our homes makes up around 13% of the UK’s total carbon emissions6?
+After all, did you know that the energy we use to heat our homes makes up around 13-14% of the UK’s total carbon emissions?6

 That’s why we believe air source heat pumps and ground source heat pumps are the future of home heating.
-And good news: the government has recently announced that there will be grants available to help with the cost of installation from April 2022.
+And good news: the government has announced that there will be grants available to help with the cost of installation through the Boiler Upgrade Scheme.